minzart/sunrise-oath/glossary/form.md

 Chapter 8

 Gale endures hardships in the years to come, incl. the death of Alain, but has given up his love for art.
 His friendships reward him, but cannot assuage the pain of the past he lost.
-By the end of the chapter, he is rewarded by the chance to meet his granddaughter for the first time.
+By the end of the chapter, he is rewarded by the chance to meet his granddaughter for the first [[time]].

 * * *